 This photo brought all of that back, as well as immense amounts gratitude.

-It almost tricks me into believing that next week won’t be back down in the 30’s again. 😄🥶
+Love it when the trees explode this time of year! 🌸🌳🌼 Almost tricks me into believing that next week won’t be back down in the 30’s again. 😄🥶